-From a young age, Monroe developed a knack for training and driving horses and at the age of 22, took a job as a stagecoach driver for A.H.
+From a young age, Monroe developed a knack for training and driving horses and at the age of 22, he took a job as a stagecoach driver for A.H.
 Washburn and Company (later known as the Yosemite Stage and Turnpike Company), driving a route along Wawona Road, from Mariposa into the Yosemite Valley.
-Monroe quickly earned a reputation as one of the best stagecoach drivers for the company, expertly navigating treacherous cliff-side roads and never once causing injury to his passengers, horses, or coaches during his twenty years of service.
+Monroe quickly earned a reputation as one of the best stagecoach drivers for the company, expertly navigating treacherous cliff-side roads and never once causing injury to his passengers, horses, or coaches during his 20 years of service.

-His main notoriety came from driving a number of presents including Ulysses S. Grant and his family in 1879, and later visits from Presidents James A. Garfield and Rutherford B. Hayes; as well as other famous people of the time including journalists, artists, entertainers, and politicians.
-He was described as alert, mild mannered, and well-dressed, always wearing white gauntlets embroidered in silk, an expensive hat, and boots that shined like mirrors.
+His main notoriety came from driving a number of presidents including Ulysses S. Grant and his family in 1879, and later visits from Presidents James A. Garfield and Rutherford B. Hayes; as well as other famous people of the time including journalists, artists, entertainers, and politicians.
+He was described as alert, mild-mannered, and well-dressed, always wearing white gauntlets embroidered in silk, an expensive hat, and boots that shined like mirrors.
 His boss, Henry Washburn, would say of him:

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated February 2020.